kurtis2221/prglng/README.md

 # Program Language Test

 ## Info
-Assembly and batch file structured programming language, uses strong types Some parts are not consistent, this was an experiment, not for real use
+Assembly and batch file structured programming language, uses strong types.\
+Some parts are not consistent, this was an experiment, not for real use.

 ## Sample codes
-prglng\bin\Debug\
+prglng\bin\Debug

 ## Usage
 ```